Terms used:

 Assessment: Each skater must have passed the complete STAR 3 dance assessment

-• Pattern Dance One: three Sequences of the Canasta Tango
+- Pattern Dance One: three Sequences of the Baby Blues

-• Pattern Dance Two: two Sequences of the Swing
+- Pattern Dance Two: three Sequences of the Fiesta Tango

 STAR 6/7 Pattern Dance